dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The fickleness of the women I love is only equalled by the infernal constancy of the women who love me.
+  The act of birth is the first experience of anxiety, and thus the source and prototype of the affect of anxiety.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1123 days)